My 2015 American League Predictions

 I do not believe the AL East should be very good this year.
 The Yankees are old and still have A-Rod to deal with.
 As much as I love Joe Kelly, he is not the ace the Red Sox need.
 Tampa Bay has traded away almost everyone including a manager.
 Toronto made some moves.
 Seriously, the Red Sox will find a way and may be the only team over .500 in this division.

 New York Yankees

-The AL Central is again my favorite division in the American League.
-I root for these teams when they aren’t playing each other.
-I have friends who are fans of these teams.
+The AL Central is going to be fun.
+As I have said before, I root for these teams when they aren’t playing each other and I have friends who are fans of these teams.

 Chicago White Sox

 The excitement in this division is fun to me.
 Yes, I picked the Royals to make the playoffs last year.
 They hurt their team this offseason and I do not see them recovering.
 Age is catching up a bit with Detroit and they will squeak into the Wild Card.
 Very tough division this year with even the Twins being better.
 This might be the tightest division in baseball and a few injuries or gutsy pitching performances could make the difference.

 The AL West to me is a two team race.
 Both of those teams should be good enough to make the playoffs and may be the top of the charts in the American League this year.

 Seattle Mariners (WC)